Volatility Trading

 Natural Disasters And Environmental Factors

-Catastrophic events like earthquakes, hurricanes, or pandemics can have ripple effects on financial markets.
+Catastrophic events like earthquakes or hurricanes can have ripple effects on financial markets.

 They can disrupt supply chains, affect production, and alter investor sentiment.